Dealing with a difficult home or house extension

 makes it more difficult to remedy later.

-problems.
 Give them time to respond before contacting lawyers, government agencies or other third parties.
-Send
+Send a typed

-a typed or clearly written report that includes your name and contact information.
-Specify what needs to be
+or clearly written report that includes your name and contact information.
+Specify what needs to be done and

 Seek advice from your homeowners association or local building inspector if your contractor will not respond